Finite type coarse expanding conformal dynamics: Finiteness principles for selfsimilarity complexes

-of the left-translation map $L_{hg^{-1}}: \Sigma \to \Sigma$ is a well-defined isometry.
+Given a positive integer $k$ and $g \in G$, the {\em $k$-tail} of $g$ is the set of those $h \in G$ for which $||h||\leq k$ and $||gh|| < ||g||$.
 The following theorem was proved by Cannon in the case of cocompact Kleinian groups; the proof of the general case is very similar and may be found in \cite[Theorem III.$\Gamma$.2.18]{bridson:haefliger:book}.

 \begin{thm}[Cone types finite] Let $G$ be a $\delta$-hyperbolic group.
-Then the cone type of $g$ is determined by the closed ball $B_{|\cdot|_S}(g, 2\delta+3)$ about $g$ in $\Sigma$, regarded as a labelled graph.
-Hence, there are only finitely many cone types. \end{thm} That is, the geometry of the subset $C_g$ of $\Sigma$ is determined by a uniformly small combinatorial neighborhood of $g$.
+Then the cone type of $g$ is determined by the $(2\delta+3)$-tail of $g$.
+Hence, there are only finitely many cone types. \end{thm} That is, the geometry of the cone $C_g$ of $\Sigma$ is determined by a uniformly small amount of combinatorial data associated to $g$.
 Another result with a similar flavor (and proof) is an analogous result for so-called {\em half-spaces} defined by geodesic segments; cf. \cite[Theorem 3.21]{cannon:swenson:characterization}.